 Through our college Study Abroad Program, students have the opportunity for quality cross-cultural academic experiences.
-Students are offered academic credit for fall semester in the "birthplace of the Renaissance," Florence, Italy; spring semester in London, the political, economic and cultural capital of England; as well as opportunities for two week tours during the summer session in such countries as the Czech Republic, Hungary, Greece, Turkey, Morocco, and Kenya.
+Students are offered academic credit for fall semester in the "birthplace of the Renaissance," Florence, Italy; spring semester in Dublin, recently voted the "friendliest city in the world", as well as opportunities for two week tours during the summer session.
+Previous tours have been offered in the Czech Republic, Hungary, Greece, Turkey, Morocco, and Kenya, Italy and Spain.

-For more information contact the International Education/Study Abroad office at (951) 222-8340 or email jan.schall@rcc.edu.
+For more information contact the International Education/Study Abroad office at (951) 222-8340, Quadrangle 100 at Riverside City College, or email jan.schall@rcc.edu.